juancsherrera/KDD-Sustainable-Recipes/README.md

 ## 2. Given a location that wants to produce a recipe I have built a recipe recommendation system that recommends recipes that minimize food miles,

-## A full pre-print containing the rationale, a literature review, and the algorithms refer to: https://arxiv.org/abs/2004.07454
+## For a full pre-print containing the rationale, a literature review, and the algorithms refer to: https://arxiv.org/abs/2004.07454

 </div>